Caregiver Connection

 The Healing Path

-Meetings held the second and fourth Monday of each month from 7 to 8:30 pm at Hospice Northwest ~ 63 Carrie St., Thunder Bay, ON.
+Join our in-person meetings on the second Monday of each month from 6:00 to 8:00pm ET at Hospice Northwest, 63 Carrie Street, Thunder Bay, ON

 This group provides a safe and non-judgmental peer support environment for parents surviving their child/youth/young adult’s suicide.

-Click on a region or select from the dropdown menu to find a peer support chapter near you!
-If you can’t find a chapter near you, please contact support@pcmh.ca.
+Click on a region or select from the dropdown menu to find a Caregiver Connection group near you!
+If you can’t find a group near you, please contact support@pcmh.ca.

 - Virtual